sky-uk/kfp-operator/docs-gen/content/docs/reference/frameworks/custom.md

 script should copy the required compiler code into the shared directory `/shared` (which is mirrored into the main container) and then exit.
 This `/shared` location is passed as the first and only parameter to the entrypoint script.

-Once the init container has complete then the main container is executed.
-The `/shared/compile.sh` which needs to be provided by the compiler image should simply execute the compiler module.
+Once the init container has completed, the main container is executed.
+The `/shared/compile.sh` script executing the compiler module must be provided within the compiler image.

 See examples of entrypoint and compile scripts [here](https://github.com/sky-uk/kfp-operator/blob/master/compilers/resources).